Ernest Louis, Grand Duke of Hesse: Grand Duke of Hesse

 In 1892, Ernest Louis succeeded his father as grand duke.

 Throughout his life, Ernest Louis was a patron of the arts, founding the Darmstadt Artists' Colony, and was himself an author of poems, plays, essays, and piano compositions.

-Ernest Louis commissioned the New Mausoleum in 1903.
-It was consecrated on 3 November 1910, in the presence of the Grand Duke and his immediate family, that is to say, his wife Eleonore, Tsar Nicholas II and his two sisters, the Tsarina Alexandra Feodorovna of Russia, Grand Duchess Elisabeth Feodorovna (Ella), Victoria, Princess Louis of Battenberg and her daughter, Louise, and Princess Heinrich of Prussia accompanied by her husband.
+Ernest Louis commissioned the new mausoleum in 1903.
+It was consecrated on 3 November 1910, in the presence of the Grand Duke and his immediate family.
 The remains of Grand Duke Ludwig IV, Princess Alice, Grand Duchess of Hesse and by Rhine along with their children 'Frittie' and 'May' were re-interred in the New Mausoleum.

 First World War

-During World War I, Ernest Louis served as a general of the infantry at Kaiser Wilhelm's headquarters.
+During World War I, Ernest Louis served as a general of the infantry at Kaiser Wilhelm II's headquarters.
 In February, 1917, the February Revolution in Russia forced his brother-in-law, Tsar Nicholas II, to abdicate.
 Sixteen months later, in July 1918, his two sisters in Russia, Elizabeth, the widow of Grand Duke Sergei Alexandrovich, and Alexandra, the wife of Nicholas II, were murdered by the Bolsheviks, Alexandra dying alongside her husband and children.
 At the end of the war, he lost his throne during the revolution of 1918, after refusing to abdicate.

 Death

-In October 1937, Ernest Louis died after a long illness at Schloß Wolfsgarten, near Darmstadt.
+On 9 October 1937, Ernest Louis died after a long illness at Schloß Wolfsgarten, near Darmstadt.
 He received what amounted to a state funeral on 16 November 1937 and was buried next to his daughter, Elisabeth, in a new open air burial ground next to the New Mausoleum he had built in the Rosenhöhe park in Darmstadt.